Lord-of-Waffles/InfoSec24/Week2KillChain.md

 ## A)
 Here's how I created a Virtual Machine running Debian Linux.
 Follow along!
-For reference followed this guide by Tero Karvinen
+To complete this process I used Tero Karvinen's article: Install Debian on Virtualbox

 ## Installing VirtualBox & Debian
 I started by downloading the VirtualBox Software & Debian ISO to install the OS later: